Chart Color Schemes

 Emu Plains has a typical household mix, with a lower-than-average median household size

 Family households account for 73.5% of all households, including 34.0% couples with children, 26.3% couples without children, and 12.5% single parent families.
 Non-family households make up the remaining 26.5%, with lone person households at 24.6% and group households comprising 1.6%.
-The median household size is 2.6 people, smaller than the Greater Sydney average of 2.8.
+The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households